mrwanggang-crazy/nvbmc-docs/nvidia/Platforms/gpu-pcie-card-mgmt.md

 The properties of PDIs will be initialized to default value and they should  be updated to correct value once the device shows up on MCTP network(e.g. power on).

-What inventory object should be created by nsmd can be configurable by EM json file and whether inventory is static or dynamic is also configured through EM json file or by “probe” property of EM json with more specific.
+The type of inventory object that nsmd should create can be configured through the Entity Manager (EM) JSON file.
+Additionally, whether the inventory is static or dynamic can also be determined either by settings in the EM JSON file or by using the “probe” property in the EM configuration for more specific control.

 For static Inventory, the EM json probe rule should not be the condition depending on if EID enumerated or not.
 And the UUID property of every config PDIs should be in the format, “DEVICE_TYPE=X:INSTANCE_ID=Y” for nsmd to match the config PDI to correct nsmDevice when the device is enumerated.